 - Rice: Cooked rice soaks up all of the fantastic flavors of the sauce.
 You will cook the rice separately and add it at the end.
 You can also serve the pork chops with mashed potatoes or egg noodles.

 For this recipe, you need to use a thick pork chop preferably bone-in pork chops.
 The boneless chops will cook quicker than the bone-in chops, but the bone-in chops tend to have more fat and pork flavor.
+If you want a recipe for boneless pork chops, try some baked pork chops with apples, they are so juicy and tender.

-How To Make Creamy, Savory Crock Pot Pork Chops
+How To Make Creamy, Savory Crockpot Pork Chops

 Step 1: Dredge the pork chops.